jsdevbrains/jsquare/Student/01 Junior Programming Skill Training.md

 ## 💬 **A Message to Parents**

 > “At JSQUARE Learning, we believe every child has the potential to become a creative problem solver.
-> Our goal is not just to teach coding — but to nurture confidence, curiosity, and imagination.”
+> Our goal is not just to teach coding — but to nurture confidence, curiosity, and imagination.
->If you have any questions, feel free to contact us at contact@jsdevbrains.com
+>If you have any questions, feel free to contact us at contact@jsdevbrains.com"

 ---